11 Best Places to Cash Checks (No High Fees!)

 Many other check cashing options will include a small fee – but if your bank offers free check cashing service, it’s probably your best bet.

-2. Your Local Credit Union
+2. A Local Credit Union

 A credit union is another excellent option for cashing a check – perhaps an even better one because they usually charge lower fees than banks, and don’t require you to maintain a substantial minimum balance.
 Banks are for-profit while credit unions are non-profit, which explains the lower fees.